larskarbo/napchart/CONTRIBUTING.md

 ### formInput.js

-As an alternative to modify your chart with `interactCanvas` , you can use this module with simple input elements.
+As an alternative to modify your chart with `interactCanvas` , you can use this module with simple dom input elements.
 Creates input elements in a specified container.

 ### settings.js

 Gets values from a `div` with checkboxes or input elements.
-Other modules can call `settings.getValue()` to get a value.
+Other modules can call `settings.getValue(id)` to get a value.

 ### barHandler.js